The core is the part of the transformer where the magnetic field oscillates.

-Core material is a high grade super oriented steel with a small percentage of silicone.
-All this is to make sure that the energy losses that result in heat are minimized.
-The core steel is rolled into thin sheets, say 20 gauge, and each side is coated with insulating material.
+Core material is a high-grade, grain-oriented steel with a small percentage of silicone.
+This is to minimize the energy losses that create heat.
+The core steel is rolled into thin sheets, approximately 20 gauge, and each side is coated with insulating material.
 The purpose of these thin sheets is to further minimize losses.
-For power transformers, these sheets are stacked together with mitered joints, by varying the width of steel laminations in the leg of mitered core, a circular cross section can be approximated.
-The process involves core cutting and stacking equipment to construct core frame.
-Automatic core cutting machines have become standard now for power transformer cores.
-It’s the stacking of core that requires extra care and precision.
-One has to be careful about:
+For power transformers, these sheets are stacked together with mitered/step-lap joints; by varying the width of steel laminations in the leg of mitered core, a circular cross section can be approximated.
+The process involves core cutting and stacking equipment to construct the core.
+Automatic core cutting machines have become standard for power transformer cores.
+The stacking of the core requires extra care and precision.
+The following factors should be considered when stacking:

 Integrated with the core cutter is an automated E-stacker.
-The E-stacker stacks the core steel into final position as it is cut.
-This technique practically eliminates human errors, and lowers losses The E-stacker is a major investment, but then the payoff is in the form of higher reliability and of course higher efficiency.
-At other VTC plants a different version of core stacking is used for medium power transformers.
+The E-stacker stacks the core steel into its final position as it is cut.
+This technique practically eliminates human errors and minimizes losses.
+The E-stacker increases the reliability and efficiency of our transformers.
+At other VTC plants, different versions of core stacking are used.